After Months Stuck Living In Airport, Syrian Finds Refuge Half A World Away

 My story with the latest updates.. photos & dates for the new followers.#mystory_hassan #syrian_stuck_at_airport pic.twitter.com/UBTJD0Zupt— Hassan Al Kontar (@Kontar81) August 17, 2018

-He said even got to Cambodia in a last-ditch effort — before he was placed right back on a return flight to Kuala Lumpur's airport.
+He even got to Cambodia in a last-ditch effort — before he was placed right back on a return flight to Kuala Lumpur's airport.
 If he left the premises, he would risk deportation back to war-torn Syria, where he said he was wanted for dodging military conscription more than a decade ago.

 "I am a human being and I don't consider it right to participate in war.
 It was not my decision," he explained to the BBC back in April, already weeks into his interminable wait.
 As a member of the Druze religious minority, he also risked becoming a target of one of the warring factions himself.
 "I'm not a killing machine and I don't want any part in destroying Syria."

-So, Kontar had time on his hands.
+So Kontar had time on his hands.
 A whole lot of it.

 He took care of some potted plants.
 He crocheted.
 He turned the airport walkway into a makeshift treadmill.
 He walked a "pet" named Miss Crimson, who looked suspiciously like a stuffed animal.
 He borrowed a cart to perform the Kiki Challenge.
 He tried unsuccessfully to give himself a trim.